 Container Gardening – It Works!

 Container gardening is a great option when you do not have the space to plant a traditional garden.
-You can grow so many vegetables and fruit in containers from carrots, onions all the way to blueberries.
+You can grow so many vegetables and fruit in containers from carrots, onions, kale, pole beans, all the way to blueberries.

 It’s a great way to have fresh organic produce on hand.
 And you would be surprised at how much produce you can grow in containers.
 You could have your own mini farmers market right outside your patio door.